compsciencelab/pytorchrl/docs/source/tutorials/feature_extractor_tutorial.rst

 Create custom feature extractors
 ================================

-In Deep Reinforcement Learning (DRL), Actors predict things such as the probability distribution over the next action, the value score or the Q-value using Neural Networks.
+In Deep Reinforcement Learning (DRL), Actors use Neural Networks to predict things such as the probability distribution over the next action, the value score or the Q-value.

-In Nappo, Neural Networks are implemented using Pytorch.
-More specifically, Nappo Actors create function approximators using the ``pytorchrl.core.actors.neural_networks.neural_network.NNBase`` `class <https://github.com/nappo/nappo/blob/master/nappo/core/actors/neural_networks/neural_network.py>`_. ``NNBase`` accepts a Pytorch nn.Module subclass as a parameter and creates an instance of it to extract features from environment observations.
+In PyTorchRL, Neural Networks are implemented using Pytorch.
+More specifically, PyTorchRL Actors contain function approximators of ``pytorchrl.core.actors.neural_networks.neural_network.NNBase`` `class <https://github.com/PyTorchRL/pytorchrl/blob/master/pytorchrl/core/actors/neural_networks/neural_network.py>`_. ``NNBase`` accepts a Pytorch nn.Module subclass as a parameter and creates an instance of it to extract features from environment observations.
 On top of the feature extractor, ``NNBase`` optionally adds a recurrent layer.
 It finally ends it with a feed-forward layer to match a specified number of outputs. ``Actor`` components should take as input which feature extractor to use.

 Therefore, experimenting with different network architectures is as easy as changing the feature extractor class provided to the Actor component.
-For example, here we have the default feature extractor in Nappo, a multilayer perceptron network.
-The complete list of included feature extractors can be found `here <https://nappo.readthedocs.io/en/latest/package/core/actors/neural_networks.html>`_.
+For example, here we have the default feature extractor used by PyTorchRL Actors, a multilayer perceptron network.
+The complete list of included feature extractors can be found `here <https://pytorchrl.readthedocs.io/en/latest/package/core/actors/feature_extractors.html>`_.

 .. code-block:: python